FGR-17 Viper: End of the program

 About this time, General Dynamics made the decision not to compete in the tests mandated by Congress, because of the Army's demand for a fixed price contract on any future Viper production lots that were to include safety improvements.
 This meant that after the Army had spent over $250 million on a M72 LAW replacement since 1975, the Viper program was at an end.

-With General Dynamics's decision to refuse a fixed price contract request, the Army announced in September 1983 that it was canceling all contracts for the FGR-17 Viper.
-Two months later, the testing mandated by Congress found the Swedish designed AT4 the most suitable off-the-shelf option to replace the M72 LAW.
+In September 1983, with General Dynamics's decision to refuse a fixed price contract request, the Army canceled all contracts for the FGR-17 Viper.
+Two months later, the testing mandated by Congress found that the Swedish designed AT4 was the most suitable off-the-shelf option to replace the M72 LAW.
 The AT4 did not meet every requirement, but it was the only one to meet most of the requirements.
-Congress agreed and funded that weapon as the future M72 LAW replacement.
+Congress agreed, and funded the AT4 as the future M72 LAW replacement.
 The US Marine Corps, who had also intended to purchase Viper, instead adopted a modified version of the Israeli B-300 rocket launcher, the Mk 153 SMAW.